ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish.md

-# Migration from eZ Publish
+# Migrating from eZ Publish

 eZ Publish was eZ Platform's predecessor, a CMS in development for five major versions and several years.